Basis-Theory/basistheory-integration-guides/collections/guides/setup_first_reactor/setup_first_reactor.md

 <img src="/assets/images/setup_first_reactor/create-reactor.png">

 Thats it!
-Once you've saved your first Token Reactor, you can begin interacting with it via our API.
+Once you've saved your first Reactor, you can begin interacting with it via our API.

 <span class="base-alert success">
   <span>